Special Clinical Focus

 The Fertility Clinic is ISO-certified and is also designated as a “Certified Endometriosis Centre”.
 A comprehensive diagnosis is performed initially, before commencing any treatment; only when Dr Loimer’s team can identify why the natural route has not resulted in a successful pregnancy can one of the promising techniques from the wide repertoire of possible methods be recommended.
 The diagnostic range of the Vienna Fertility Clinic includes the entire standard diagnostic range, such as cycle monitoring, spermiogram and examination of the Fallopian tubes.
 In addition, pre-implantation diagnostics and 3-D ultrasound are also utilised to give an indication of the development and health status of the embryo.
 IVF and ICSI are very frequently utilised in order to initiate a pregnancy.
 Here, egg cells are removed from the patient and are fertilised in a test tube.
 With IVF, sperm cells are brought together with the egg cell, and these then fertilise the egg cell spontaneously; in ICSI, the specialists of the Vienna Fertility Clinic introduce a sperm cell directly into the egg cell using a hollow needle.
 Three to four days later, the reproductive specialists insert the embryo directly into the patient’s uterus (embryo transfer).
 If the transfer takes place on the on the fifth day, this is referred to as a so-called blastocyte transfer.
 The VivaNeo specialists discuss the procedure individually with each patient when the transfer is performed.

-of selected experts in the specialist field Reproductive Medicine
+Selected expert in the specialist field Reproductive Medicine